meleu/tdd-ruby/objects-methods-and-integers.md

 😳 How could this happen?
 We used TDD to code our function and it passed the tests!

-That's time to tell you a truth Test-Driven Development: TDD is not a way to *assure* your code does not have bugs.
+That's time to tell you a truth about Test-Driven Development: TDD is not a way to *assure* your code does not have bugs.

 TDD is a way to facilitate and guide development, giving you short feedback loops (as you don't need to test your software manually) and lead your implementation to a better design.